eliowh/django-ecommerce/README.md

 # Django E-commerce Application

+**IT 403 WMAD - Elective 5 (WST 3)**
+**Bulacan State University**
+**College of Information and Communications Technology**

-This is a Django-based e-commerce application that allows users to browse products, manage a shopping cart, and process orders.
+This is a comprehensive Django-based e-commerce application that provides a complete online shopping platform with user management, product catalog, shopping cart functionality, and order processing capabilities.

 ## Project Structure